Jump to main content

 • Q: Can I receive counseling services over the summer?

-To receive services during the summer months, a student must be registered for the summer semester.
+To receive services during the summer months, a student must be registered for the summer semester or the upcoming fall semester.
 If you graduate in the spring semester, we can offer up to three sessions in the summer to current clients/patients to help wrap up treatment and provide appropriate referrals as needed.

 • Q: Can I receive counseling services after I have graduated?